abhinavt20/RecruitingPortfolio/projects/README.md

 ## 5) EECS 280 Project 4: Web

 ### Description:
 This project implements a web server for an office hours queue system.
 The primary goal is to create a doubly-linked list and support a web API for managing the queue.
 The project introduces concepts such as Container ADTs, Dynamic Memory, Linked Lists, and Iterators in C++.
-While the main focus is on the linked list, there is an optional component that allows students to implement the web API.

 ### Technologies Used:
 - **C++ (Templates):** For creating a doubly-linked list and managing memory with new/delete.
 - **Unit Testing Framework:** For verifying the functionality of the list with edge cases.
-- **JSON Parsing Library (json.hpp):** Used for serializing and deserializing data in the web API (optional).
+- **JSON Parsing Library (json.hpp):** Used for serializing and deserializing data in the web API.
 - **Python (server.py):** Provides a Python script to run the server and handle web requests.

 ### Key Contributions: